dlresende/workshop-pipelines-done-right/README.md

 ```
 1. Modify the `package` Task to create a jar using the version from the semver Resource

-## 2nd step: create a Job called `perf-test`
+## 2nd step: create a Job called `deploy`
-In this step we are going to deploy the app to a staging environment and run performance tests
+In this step, we are going to deploy the app to a staging environment and run smoke-tests

+1. Create a Task called `deploy-to-staging` that will download the jar and deploy to a CloudFoundry staging environment
+1. Create a Task called `smoke-test` that will run smoke tests against the deployed application

+## 3nd step: create a Job called `acceptance-test`
+In this step we are going to run acceptance/performance tests

 1. Create a Job called `perf-test` and pass the `compiled-jar` Resource to it using the `passed` in the `get` Step
 1. Create a Task called `deploy-to-perf-env` that will download the jar and deploy to a CloudFoundry test environment